EthicalCS/ethicalcs.github.io/modules/ethicalengine2/instructions.md

 $ python3 main.py 12
 ```

-#### From Gut Feelings to Code: Individuals
+### From Gut Feelings to Code: Individuals

-Now that you have experience using the [Ethical Engine API](code/docs.html), design your own decision algorithm that decides between one person in each location!
+Now that you have experience using the [Ethical Engine API](code/docs.html), design your own decision algorithm in `my_decision` that decides between one person in each location!
 You can refer to your notes from the Moral Machine scenarios or come up with an entirely new method of deciding.

-Submit the following:

-- A written description of how you want the decision to be made
+Before writing your code, write a description of how you want the decision to be made.

-- The source code for your decision algorithm
+### Reflection Questions
-- Examples of possible discrepancies between your written description and the actual algorithm
+- Are there any discrepancies between your written description and the python algorithm?
+- Why do you think that your algorithm is the _right_ one?
+What are the tradeoffs?
+- Is it possible that your algorithm could amplify systemic biases if it was used at scale?

-#### From Gut Feelings to Code: Groups
+## From Gut Feelings to Code: Groups
 While you may be able to accomplish the previous sections with a set of complex conditional statements, the problem gets a lot more complicated when you need to choose between _groups_ of people.

 First, let's change the code in `scenario.py` so that it will create scenarios fo groups instead of individuals.
 Find the following code: